The Society supports academic economists both as researchers and as teachers of economics. Research is supported in a number of ways. These include:

 The Society is able to offer financial support to members who require small sums for unexpected expenditures.
 The type of expenditures which could qualify for support under this scheme include travel expenses in connection with independent research work, the purchase of a piece of software, expenses for a speaker at a conference being organised by the applicant's University or Institute, etc. Read more about the Support for Small Academic Expenses.

-The RES has decided to reinstate their Visiting Lecturer Scheme with effect from 2011.
-Economics departments in any UK university may suggest the name of a distinguished economist for a visit to their department.
+The RES has decided to reinstate their Visiting Lecturer Scheme.
+Economics departments in any UK university may suggest the name of a distinguished economist for a visit to their department and apply to the Society for assistance with their travel costs.
 Such visitors may be from within the UK or from overseas.
 Read more about the Visiting Lecturer Scheme.

 CHUDE, the conference of Heads of University Departments of Economics, was set up by the Royal Economic Society in 1987 in collaboration with the Association of University Teachers of Economics and meets twice a year, with a steering committee acting on behalf of the conference between meetings.
 The purpose is to promote the study and teaching of economics in the United Kingdom and to represent the views of those University departments as requested.
 CHUDE also provides resources such as links to Consultation & Survey documents, HEFCE, the Research Excellence Framework and ESRC as well as Read more on the activities of CHUDE here.